 As always, all our content is free.
 We are not trying to sell you anything.
 We both are perfectly happy with our current gigs and are not looking to make a quick buck selling picks.
 The downside to this is that I’m going to take care of my own interests first, so to speak, before I release picks, so you may get the same value that I did.

-Here’s what we’re planning to provide on this site this year:
+Here’s what we’re planning to provide on this site and also at home this year:

 - NFL (all) and college football (top 35) power ratings, released midweek